Guardians vs. Angels Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 40 hits with 10 doubles, a triple, four home runs, 20 walks and 21 RBI.
-He's also stolen five bases.
+- Ramirez has 11 doubles, a triple, four home runs, 20 walks and 22 RBI (42 total hits).
+He's also swiped five bases.

 Ramírez Recent Games